antroit47/cpg_islands/specification.md

-# CpG Island Discovery
+# CpG Island Discovery Command Line Tool Specification

-_This is an outdated specification for a command line tool._
+_This is an outdated specification for a command line tool aiming to solve the issue of finding CpG islands based on genome names._

-## Specification

-Due to the general simplicity of the task for finding CpG islands, the best approach seems to be a simple python command line tool controlled with command line arguments coming with well written README and well documented functionality.

 ### Application Functionality